about jade &

-My pet peeve is the stereotypes of yoga - gymnastic women, chanting, fluffy waffle that is abstract.
+My pet peeve is the stereotypes of yoga - gymnastic women, that chanting is essential in every class all the time, fluffy waffle that is abstract that makes no sense.
 These are the things perpetuated time and time again across the internet and they make people think things like....

 "Yoga isn't for me - I'm not bendy"